hmcts/delete_testing/docs/index.md

 ## Prerequisites

-`Github` access is required to complete the steps in this tutorial.
-Following the [link](https://hmcts.github.io/onboarding/team/github.html#github) to request access.
+GitHub access is required to complete the steps in this tutorial.
+See the [onboarding guide](https://hmcts.github.io/onboarding/team/github.html#github) to get setup.

 ## Steps